-- AHS Initiative Goals: While the overarching purpose of the AHS initiative is to increase the diversity of housing options across Montgomery County, the Planning Board endorses the following specific goals for the initiative: - Increase opportunities to meet the county's diverse housing supply needs and obligations, as well as the county's economic development objectives. - Unravel the exclusionary aspects of the county's single-family residential zones to diversify the county's communities by diversifying the county's housing stock. - Create more opportunities for homeownership for more households in more parts of the county. - Attainable Housing Definition: The Planning Board supports a definition of attainable housing that includes a focus on providing more diverse housing options that allow more neighborhoods to be attainable to more households.
+- AHS Initiative Goals: While the overarching purpose of the AHS initiative is to increase the diversity of housing options across more of Montgomery County, the Planning Board endorses the following specific goals for the initiative: - Increase opportunities to meet the county's diverse housing supply needs and obligations, as well as the county's economic development objectives. - Unravel the exclusionary aspects of the county's single-family residential zones to diversify the county's communities by diversifying the county's housing stock. - Create more opportunities for homeownership for more households in more parts of the county. - Attainable Housing Definition: The Planning Board supports a definition of attainable housing that includes a focus on providing more diverse housing options that allow more neighborhoods to be attainable to more households.
 Attainability is the ability of households of various incomes and sizes to obtain housing that is suitable for their needs and affordable to them.
-Attainable housing includes diverse housing types beyond single-family detached units.
-These housing types tend to be smaller and more affordable than the typical new detached home in that neighborhood. - Attainable Housing Scales: The Planning Board recognizes three scales of attainable housing - small, medium, and large.
-With the three scales come three distinct sets of housing typologies, achieved through different recommendations and implementation tools, each with its own geographic focus.
+Attainable housing includes diverse housing types beyond single-family detached units and these housing types tend to be smaller and more affordable than the typical new detached home in that neighborhood. - Attainable Housing Scales: The Planning Board recognizes three scales of attainable housing small, medium and large.
+With the three scales comes three distinct sets of housing typologies, achieved through different recommendations and implementation tools, each with its own geographic focus.

-Small-Scale Attainable Housing Recommendations
+Small Scale Attainable Housing Recommendations

-• Applicable Residential Zones for Small-Scale Attainable Housing: Small-scale attainable housing includes house-scaled duplexes and multiplexes (triplexes and quadplexes).
-The Planning Board recommends allowing, by-right with pattern book conformance, small-scale attainable housing as follows:
+• Applicable Residential Zones for Small Scale Attainable Housing: Small scale attainable housing includes house-scaled duplexes and multiplexes (triplexes and quadplexes).
+The Planning Board recommends allowing, by-right with pattern book conformance, small scale attainable housing as follows:

-- o duplexes in the-60, R-90, and R-200 zones; - o triplexes in the R-40, R-60, and R-90 zones; and - o quadplexes in the R-40, R-60, and R-90 zones within the Priority Housing District. - Pattern Book: The Planning Board recommends creating a Planning Board-approved pattern book, to which conformance will be mandatory for the creation of new small-scale attainable housing, whether through new construction or renovations to existing structures.
+- o duplexes in the R-40, R-60, R-90, and R-200 zones; - triplexes in the R-40, R-60, and R-90 zones; and - o quadplexes in the R-40, R-60, and R-90 zones within the Priority Housing District. - Pattern Book: The Planning Board recommends creating a Planning Board-approved pattern book, to which conformance will be mandatory for the creation of new small scale attainable housing whether through new construction or renovations to existing structures.
 The pattern book will be developed separately from the zoning recommendations through a process that will provide additional opportunities for community and stakeholder input.
-Work on the pattern book will proceed after based on direction from the Montgomery County Council.
-The Planning Board advised Planning staff to work with the Montgomery County Department of Permitting Services to design a process for the implementation of the pattern book. - Priority Housing District: The Planning Board recommends establishing the Priority Housing District, in which quadplexes would be allowed and parking requirements would be reduced.
-The Board recommends defining the Priority Housing District using a straight-line buffer of one mile from Metrorail's Red Line, the Purple Line light rail, and MARC rail stations, plus 500 feet from a BRT Corridor, plus River Road (inside the Capital Beltway), and Connecticut Avenue. - Development Standards: The Planning Board recommends a series of development standards for small-scale attainable housing that generally follows the development standards for detached houses.
-The Board further recommends that: - Substandard-sized lots that currently allow single-family detached homes should not have restrictions placed on them prohibiting duplexes, triplexes, or quadplexes. - The development standards will act to put limits on building size, but, more importantly, the pattern book should be utilized to establish design standards that ensure compatibility and feasibility.
+Work on the pattern book will proceed after receiving direction from the Montgomery County Council.
+The Planning Board advised Planning staff to work with the Montgomery County Department of Permitting Services to design a process for the implementation of the pattern book. - Priority Housing District: The Planning Board recommends establishing the Priority Housing District, as the part of the county in which quadplexes would be allowed and parking requirements would be reduced.
+The Board recommends defining the Priority Housing District using a straight-line buffer of 1-mile from Red line, Purple Line, and MARC rail stations,1 plus 500 ft from a BRT Corridor plus River Road (inside the beltway) and Connecticut Avenue. - Development Standards: The Planning Board recommends a series of development standards for small scale attainable housing that generally follows the development standards for detached houses.
+The Board further recommends that: - Substandard sized lots that currently allow single-family detached homes should not have restrictions placed on them prohibiting duplexes, triplexes or quadplexes. - The development standards will act to put limits on building size, but, more importantly, the pattern book should be utilized to establish design standards that ensure compatibility and feasibility.

-Medium-Scale Attainable Housing Recommendations
+Medium Scale Attainable Housing Recommendations